 How is TMD diagnosed?

 Before performing a thorough oral examination, your dentist will ask you a series of questions about your symptoms to determine possible areas of concern.
-During their examination, your dentist carefully examine your TMJ for tenderness and pain, and listen for distinct sounds when you move your jaw.
+During their examination, your dentist carefully examines your TMJ for tenderness and pain, and listen for distinct sounds when you move your jaw.
 They will check to determine if there is any inflammation or tenderness in your face or jaw, and examine your bite and the state of your teeth (looking for any problems with your bite or the condition of your teeth which could be causing the TMD).
 In certain cases, your dentist may need to request full-face x-rays in order to view your entire jaw.
 They may also recommend an MRI of your soft tissue, or a CT scan of the bony areas of your TMJ.

 How can a dentist help me if I have TMD?

 There are several treatments for TMD that can help to remedy the problem.
 If your dentist finds that your TMD is mainly caused by grinding your teeth, then they may recommend a night guard or a treatment plan that will fix your dental issues.
-In certain cases braces, implants, bridges and crowns can help to fix any bite problems that are exacerbating your TMD.
+In certain cases, braces, implants, bridges, and crowns can help to fix any bite problems that are exacerbating your TMD.
 If your temporomandibular disorder is being caused by stress, then your dentist may recommend muscle relaxers or relaxation techniques, so that you no longer clench your jaw, which can lead to TMD.
 The dentist will also probably suggest that you avoid chewing gum and foods/drinks that are high in sugars or especially difficult to chew.

 There are a few things you can do on your own to help relieve the symptoms of your TMD, though they are not a substitute for professional treatment: